RobinTail/zod-sockets/README.md

 **Socket.IO solution with I/O validation and the ability to generate AsyncAPI specification and a contract for consumers.**

-Version 0 is unstable — public API may be changed at any time.

 # How it works

 ## Technologies